linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Stable and Tempered Stable Distributions.md

 $$ which is the same as the characteristic function of  $Y$ .
 Therefore,  $Y \stackrel{\mathrm{d}}{=} \sum_{k=1}^{n} Y_k$ .

-Using similar arguments, we can show that the Poisson, gamma, variance-gamma (VG), inverse Gaussian (IG),  $\alpha$ -stable, CTS, GTS, MTS, NTS(NIG), RDTs, and KRTS distributions are infinitely divisible.
+Using similar arguments, we can show that the Poisson, gamma, variance-gamma (VG), inverse Gaussian (IG), $\alpha$-stable, CTS, GTS, MTS, NTS(NIG), RDTS, and KRTS distributions are infinitely divisible.
 The relations of $Y$ and $Y_{k}, k = 1,\dots n$ for those distributions are presented in Table 2.
 We can show that the sum of infinitely divisible random variables is again infinitely divisible.

 In the literature, the characteristic function of the one-dimensional infinitely divisible distribution is generalized by the Lévy-Khinchine formula: